bugzilla/bugzilla/docs/en/rst/using/finding.rst

 of the page.
 It is thereby possible to search for bugs based on elaborate combinations of criteria.

 The simplest custom searches have only one term.
-These searches permit the selected *field* to be compared using a selectable *operator* to a specified *value.* Much of this could be reproduced using the standard fields.
-However, you can then combine terms using "Match ANY" or "Match ALL", using parentheses for combining and priority, in order to construct searches of almost arbitrary complexity.
+These searches permit the selected *field* to be compared using a selectable *operator* to a specified *value*.
+Much of this could be reproduced using the standard fields.
+However, you can then combine terms using "Match All" (AND) or "Match Any" (OR), using groups for combining and priority, in order to construct searches of almost arbitrary complexity.

 There are three fields in each row (known as a "term") of a custom search: